-Organic Growth In 2015, we expanded our operations, opening six new offices in the United States located in California, Kansas, Colorado, Nevada, Texas and Washington State.
-We also opened two offices in Canada and began work on our first major project award in Canada.
+Organic Growth In 2015, we expanded our operations, opening six new offices in the United States located in California, Kansas, Nevada, Texas and Washington State.
+We also started operations in Canada and began work on our first major project award in Canada earlier in 2016.
 We continue to look for opportunities to expand our operations into new markets in the United States and Canada.